manojtharindu11/sos/README.md

 # 🆘 SOS Game

-The **Multiplayer SOS Game** is a digital version of the classic "SOS" word game built for real-time competitive play.
-Two players compete on a grid by taking turns to place the letters **S** or **O**, aiming to form the sequence "SOS" horizontally, vertically, or diagonally to earn points.
-The game tracks performance, maintains user rankings, and handles secure session management using JWT tokens.
+The **Multiplayer SOS Game** is a digital adaptation of the classic "SOS" game designed for real-time, competitive play.
+Two players compete by taking turns placing **S** or **O** on a grid, aiming to form the sequence "SOS" horizontally, vertically, or diagonally.
+The system tracks scores, manages user sessions securely using JWT, and ranks players based on performance.

 ---

 ## 🎮 Game Rules

-- Players alternate turns.
+- Two players alternate turns.
-- A player selects an empty grid cell on each turn and places either **"S"** or **"O"**.
+- Each player chooses an empty grid cell and places either **"S"** or **"O"**.
-- Forming the sequence **"SOS"** in any direction awards a point.
+- Forming "SOS" in any direction earns a point.
 - The game ends when the board is full.
-The player with the most points wins.
+- The player with the highest score wins.

 ---

 ## 🚀 Features

-- 🧑‍🤝‍🧑 Real-time multiplayer gameplay
+- 🧑‍🤝‍🧑 Real-time multiplayer gameplay (via Socket.IO)
-- 🎯 Scoring based on successful "SOS" formations
+- 🎯 Scoring system for successful "SOS" formations
-- 📊 Dynamic player ranking based on performance
+- 📊 Dynamic leaderboard and ranking
-- 🔐 JWT authentication with refresh token support
+- 🔐 JWT-based authentication with refresh token handling
-- 🧠 Performance formula: `finalScore / numberOfContexts`
+- 🧠 Performance-based ranking: `finalScore / numberOfContexts`
-- 🗂️ Game history and leaderboard
+- 🗂️ Game history tracking and secure session management

 ---